 The advent of asset servicers

 The trend of middle-office outsourcing began with the 2000 dotcom bust and accelerated further following the 2008 global financial crisis.
 These historical events and their impact on asset services outsourcing form a precedent for another spike in outsourcing due to the current economic crisis.
-Outsourcing of front-office functions, like portfolio management or even the act of trading itself, could now start to go to the asset servicers, allowing lean asset management firms to focus on investment decisions and using technology to research and analyze securities and the markets.
+As The Trade mentions in their piece, outsourcing of front-office functions, like portfolio management or even the act of trading itself, could now start to go to the asset servicers.
+This allows lean asset management firms to focus on investment decisions and using technology to research and analyze securities and the markets.

 However, there are some differences between what various types of firm would outsource, even on back-office tasks.
 Hedge funds tend to keep accounting in-house, at most turning to an asset servicer as a failsafe check.
 Private equity firms are more skeptical of outsourcing accounting and fund administration.
 Such firms tend to have fewer companies in their portfolios.
 A mutual fund with investments in hundreds of companies has a lot more to gain from the scale that an asset servicer can provide.